 The center’s Preston Bradley Hall is home to a 38-foot-diameter dome that is touted as the largest of its kind in the world—and with 1,134 square feet of colorful mosaics, including 30,000 individual panes of glass, the boast seems valid.

 Completed in 1897, the dome was designed for the Chicago Public Library by Tiffany’s legendary “chief mosaicist” J. A. Holzer.
 When the Chicago Cultural Center acquired the gorgeously ornate building 1986, the center also inherited the masterpiece that graced the ceiling of the structure.
 Though the building was estimated to be worth $2,000,000, the dome alone is currently valued at around $35,000,000.

-Originally sunlit, the translucent dome portrays the 12 signs of the zodiac amongst fish scale shaped embedded in ornate iron framing.
-In the 1930s a protective outer dome was constructed and while the new backlit appearance was lovely and flawless, many felt the dome lost much of its natural beauty.
+Originally sunlit, the translucent dome portrays the 12 signs of the zodiac among fish scale-shaped pieces of glass embedded in ornate iron framing.
+In the 1930s, a protective outer dome was constructed, and while the new backlit appearance was lovely, many felt the dome lost much of its natural beauty.

 In 2008, a restoration project renewed the dome’s original, naturally lit charm, saving on energy and repairing the damage time had caused to the complicated glass panels and the 5,568 copper foiled, chipped-glass jewels that were discovered in the process.